Vegetarian Pad Thai with a Sweet-Savory Peanut Sauce

 Place all ingredients in a small blender and pulse till blended and smooth, approximately 1 minute or less

 Noodles and Veggies

-Combine prepared noodles, sweet potato noodles, cabbage, and sprouts in a large bowl and add dressing mixing well.
+Combine prepared noodles, sweet potato noodles, cabbage, and sprouts in a large bowl and add dressing to taste, mixing well.

 Top with tofu and peanuts